 The best attractions the Outer Banks have to offer are nature-related, or at least man-made attractions in a natural setting.
 A tour of the many lighthouses that line the coast is a great way to experience the area's rich history while also getting a panoramic view of the barrier islands' scenic beauty.

-If you decide to cruise down Corrolla Beach, make sure your vehicle has four-wheel drive.
+Hot Tips: If you decide to cruise down Corrolla Beach, make sure your vehicle has four-wheel drive.
 The beach is littered with tourists whose station wagons get stuck in the deep sand.

 Although small inns and B&B's can be found throughout the Outer Banks, the majority of the top hotels are located in the Nags Head area, centrally located for maximum convenience to the far ends of the islands.
 Devoid of major hotel chains, most options are family-owned and may be on the quaint side for visitors from major cities.